Malola2015/planningCourse/assignments/pathplanning/PRA2.md

 1. Consider that the robot is initially located at the position (18,19) and the goal is to be at position (12,12).
 Visualizes the computed path using the Dijkstra algorithm.
 Change the initial point to  (27,19) and the goal point to (8,20).

-2. We provide you with the implementations of A* and Dijkstra in the ```src/``` folder.
-The implementation of A* is based on the  pseudo-code of the next figure:
+2. We provide you with the implementations of A* and Dijkstra in the ```/src/``` folder.
+The implementation of A* is based on the  pseudo-code of the next figure taken from [Theta*: Any-Angle Path Planning on Grids](https://arxiv.org/pdf/1401.3843.pdf):

 <img align="center" src="A*.png" width="600">